jasononeil/Ext-JS-4.0-externs-for-Haxe/README.md

  - commented out "name" property in ext/env/Browser.hx
  - commented out "name" property in ext/env/OS.hx
  - removed package "core" in "import ext.core.Element;" in ext/AbstractComponent.hx
- - in file "ext/window/MessageBox.hx" added "import String;" - may have to do this in other files.
+ - rename "ext/String.hx" to "ExtString.hx" - to stop it getting confused and expecting this instead of a normal string.
  - in "ext/Ext.hx" change method "onReady()", final 2 parameters should be optional.
 (Line 120)
  - rename "ext/String.hx" to "ext/ExtString.hx" (they're all static and shouldn't be needed in haxe, and it gets confused with the haxe String class)